apnadkarni/blt/doc/tabset.rst

       Boths sides of the tab are slanted.

     The default is "none".

   **-tabwidth** *widthName*
     Indicates the width of each tab.  *WidthName* can be one of the
+    following:

+    **variable**
+      The width of the tab is determined by its text and image.

+    **same**
+      The width of every tab is the maximum size.

+    *numPixels*
+      The width of the tab is set to *numPixels*. *NumPixels* is a positive screen distance.

+    The default is "same".

+  **-troughbackground** *bgName*
+    Sets the background color of the trough under the tabs.
+    FIXME

+  **-outerborderwidth** *numPixels*
+    Sets the width of the 3\-D border around the outside edge of the widget.
+The **-relief** option determines how the border is to be drawn.
+The default is "0".

+  **-outerpad** *numPixels*
+    Sets the amount of padding between the highlight ring on the outer edge of the tabset and the folder.
+The default is "0".

+  **-outerrelief** *reliefName*
+    Specifies the 3-D effect for the tabset widget.  *ReliefName* specifies how the tabset should appear relative to widget that it is packed into.
+Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
+For example, "raised" means the *tabset* should appear to protrude.
+The default is "sunken".

+  **-cursor** *cursorName*
+    Specifies the widget's cursor.
+The default cursor is "".

+  **-foreground** *colorName*
+    Sets the default color of tab labels.
+Individual tabs may override this option by setting the tab's **-foreground** option.
+The default value is "black".

+  **-gap** *numPixels*
+    Sets the gap (in pixels) between tabs.
+The default value is "1".

+  **-height** *numPixels*
+    Specifies the requested height of widget.
+If *numPixels* is 0, then the height of the widget will be calculated based on the size the tabs and their pages.
+The default is "0".

+  **-highlightbackground**  *bgName*
+    Sets the color to display in the traversal highlight region when the tabset does not have the input focus.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.

+  **-highlightcolor** *colorName*
+    Sets the color to use for the traversal highlight rectangle that is drawn around the widget when it has the input focus.
+The default is "black".

+  **-highlightthickness** *numPixels*
+    Sets the width of the highlight rectangle to draw around the outside of the widget when it has the input focus. *NumPixels* is a non-negative value and may have any of the forms acceptable to **Tk_GetPixels**.
+If the value is zero, no focus highlight is drawn around the widget.
+The default is "2".

+  **-rotate** *numDegrees*
+    Specifies the degrees to rotate text in tab labels.  *NumDegrees* is a real value representing the number of degrees to rotate the text labels.
+The default is "0.0" degrees.

+  **-tabwidth** *widthName*
+    Indicates the width of each tab.  *WidthName* can be one of the